 Not all activities are free / discounted.
 Inside the program booklet, activities labelled ‘Savvy’ are FREE for Club Savvy members, and ‘Savvy50’ means members get 50% discount and ‘Savvy20’ means 20% discount.
 Let me show you some examples.

 The Haryu Boat Cruise (a dragon boat with glass bottom) was FREE for Club Savvy member – we went for this.
+(Update – December 2016: Haryu Boat Cruise is no longer free for Club Savvy members.
+See our update at the end of the post for more details.)
 The speed boat was free as well, but again minimum height requirement 110cm.
 Fishing rental was also free.

 The Coral Adventure Cruise was amazingly FREE for Club Savvy members.
 As well as daytime yacht sailing.
 We went for both, which you will see later The sunset sailings were not free, but half-priced for members.

 Diving was generally not free, but half-priced for members.

 I didn’t know how to dive, so I went for the Seabed Walk.
 It cost only 2500 yen (before tax) instead of the usual 5000 yen.
 We spent 15 minutes underwater and we were given bread to feed the fishes in the water. 🙂

 Snorkeling was generally FREE for members, except for the blue cave snorkelling which was half-priced.